GooeyComps/gooey-interpreter/documentation/source/Tutorials.rst

 Make the window bigger or smaller with the set command.
 The set command allows you to modify one or more things at a time.
 Try adjusting the title of the window, which will appear in the bar across the top.
 Type::

- set w size 5 5, title "My Fist Gooey".
+ set w size 5 5, title "My First Gooey".

 An empty window is useless though.
 To add writing to your GUI, you'll need to add a Text object.
 Type::

- make Text t with text "Welcome to Gooey!"
+ make Text t with text "Welcome to Gooey!".

 INSERT PICTURE
 make sure punctuation works in text objects.